JohnLCaron/rlauxe/docs/notes/StratifiedAudit.md

 SWEETER has:

-"[ALPHA] provided a new approach to union-intersection tests using nonnegative supermartingales (NNSMs): intersection supermartingales, which open the possibility of reducing sample sizes by adaptive stratum selection (using the first t sampled cards to select the stratum from which to draw the (t+1)th card).
+"[ALPHA] provided a new approach to union-intersection tests using nonnegative supermartingales (NNSMs): _intersection supermartingales_, which open the possibility of reducing sample sizes by adaptive stratum selection (using the first t sampled cards to select the stratum from which to draw the (t+1)th card).
 [ALPHA] does not provide an algorithm for stratum selection or evaluate